ssdeaton/finance-agent/README.md

 The tutorial demonstrates tool calling with LLMs through a finance agent powered by Claude AI.
 It runs an agentic loop that lets Claude dynamically invoke tools and run multiple actions in parallel.

+Follow the steps below to set up and run the agent or learn more about [how it works](#how-it-works) and [tool design best practices](#tool-design-best-practices).

+See [design decisions and tradeoffs](#design-decisions-and-tradeoffs) for discussion around implementation decisions.

 ## Prerequisites

 - Python 3.10 or higher